kdszafranski/grunt-lecture/README.md

 # Grunt Basics
+Basic Angular app with routing and controllers to demonstrate basic Grunt usage.

+### Required Grunt NPM Modules

+* grunt
+* grunt-contrib-copy
+* grunt-contrib-uglify

-Don't forget to run 'npm install' in your console.
+These are already in the ```package.json``` file.
+Run 'npm install' in your console to install them.